-2. Why are all faculty considered responsible employees?
+2. Why are most employees considered responsible employees?

-3. What happens after a faculty member reports a concern to EOA?
+3. What happens after an employee reports a concern to EOA?

 EOA will reach out to the student via email and invite them in to discuss their concerns in further detail and refer them to campus resources (Counseling and Psychological Services, Survivor Advocacy Resource Center, and Student Health Services).

-4. If a faculty member reports a concern to EOA, does the student have to participate in any process?
+4. If an employee reports a concern to EOA, does the student have to participate in any process?

 5. If a student wishes to engage in EOA’s process, what happens?